TrakeLean/Dogiap/README.md

 4. **Remote URL Update:** The script will automatically update the repository remote URL to use SSH.

-5. **Docker Installation Check and Setup:** If Docker isn't installed, the script will offer to install it.
-Once Docker is set up, it will check for the existence of a `Dockerfile` and create one if needed.
+5. **Environment Setup:** The script checks for the presence of essential tools such as Git, Docker, and SSH.
+If any of these tools are not installed, the script will prompt the user to install them.
+Once Docker, Git, and SSH are set up, the script further checks for the existence of a `Dockerfile` and creates one if needed.

 6. **Building and Running Docker Image:** With the Dockerfile in place, the script builds a new Docker image with your repository name, and runs it as a container.